| Experience,

 was entrusted with the responsibility of rebuilding his unit and the

+common corridor.
 Imagine if Mr Ng

 had taken a policy on his own; who would have been responsible for